curtisburke-eng/InventorySystem_LocalJsServer-ReactClient/README.md

-# KEEL_Inventory
+# Inventory Management System
-For use on tracking on-hand and on-order KEEL product Inventory.
+For use on tracking on-hand and on-order product Inventory.

 # Branch Definitions:
  - **main**: released version - Used on the deployed (in-use) hardware